olivercodes/kueue-lab/README.md

 # Kueue Lab — schedule GPU jobs on a laptop (no GPUs required)

-The capstone hands-on for **Section 6** of *Getting Started with AI Infrastructure & GPU Computing*.
-You'll stand up a local Kubernetes cluster, pretend it's a small two-rack GPU datacenter, install **Kueue**, and watch it queue, gang-admit, and **topology-place** GPU jobs — the same scheduling behavior a real GPU cluster uses, running entirely in Docker on your machine.

 **No GPUs needed.** We simulate them: each fake node advertises `nvidia.com/gpu` capacity, so the scheduler counts and places GPUs for real even though there's no hardware behind them.
 The GPUs are fake, but the scheduling is the real thing.